-The Marmite effect in a Saffin and yet another recipe idea offered by my son-in-law and the variety I introduced most recently in December 2016 and goodness did it go down well!
+The Marmite effect in a Saffin and yet another recipe idea offered by my son-in-law and and goodness does it go down well!

 Marmite jars are styled on the French pot-bellied cooking pot called 'marmite' (pron marmeet).
 Why that image was chosen in the first place remains a mystery especially as what was traditionally cooked in a marmite pot is fish stew!
 Most likely the original Marmite ceramic pot had a similar shape.
 [If you're interested in more Marmite facts go to http://www.bbc.co.uk/news/uk-13541148]